Darlene's Daydream Café

 DRIFTER: Just trying to find some music.

-DRIFTER: Its too hot to dance.
+DRIFTER: It's too hot to dance.

 PATTY: Dance with me, baby.